 8. SIWA OASIS, Egipt

 The hottest place on this list, Siwa Oasis, is located in Egypt, in the middle of the Western Desert, between the Great Sand Sea and the Qattara Depression.
 The first road to the coast was built in the 1980s.
 Until then, Siwa had almost no connections with the outside world.
-The only links were hazardous journeys through the desert, used to export dates and olives.
+The only links were hazardous journeys through the desert that exported dates and olives.
 In this remote place, the inhabitants (Berbers, an old North African tribe), have preserved their specific desert culture.
 They still speak Siwi, an ancient dialect, and cherish their Sufism’s old practices (Islamic mysticism).
-The best time to visit the oasis is during the winter months when temperatures are more bearable.
+The best time to visit the oasis is winter, when temperatures are more bearable.
 Among the oasis’s attractions are Cleopatra’s Bath – a rock pool created by a mineral spring where you can bathe; Temple of the Oracle – a temple built in the 6th century BC and dedicated to Zeus, and the Mountain of the Dead – ancient tombs dating to the Roman period.

 What makes Siwa Oasis special